Finances & Fundraising

 - Sponsorship fees are usually deductible as business expenses, not charitable donations.

-- Send the check and sponsor contact information to Alumni Relations.
+- If a sponsor requests a tax receipt, send the check and sponsor contact information to Alumni Relations.

 Individual Donations